• Skip to main content

 5338 Clinical Diagnosis in Social Work

 Prerequisite(s): Admission to the Advanced Standing program or a minimum grade of B in SWO 5492.
+A minimum grade of C is required for this course.

 This course utilizes a strengths-based social work perspective to examine common diagnoses of the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders, associated assessment tools and areas for professional, ethical and cultural consideration in the diagnostic process.